offerm/xud-simulation/README.md

 - [ ] Updated `LND-BTC`/`LND-LTC` public keys should propagate over the network.

 ### Swaps
+- [x] Placed order should trigger a swap.
 - [ ] Placed order should trigger a swap and order invalidation on the maker order to all connected peers besides the taker peer.